kushaldas/pym/docs/modules.rst

 requests is a Python module which changed the way people used to write code for many many projects.
 It helps you to do HTTP GET or POST calls in a very simple but elegant way.
-This is a third party module, that means you have to install it from your OS distribution packages, it does not come default.
+This is a third party module, that means you have to install it from your OS distribution packages, it does not come by default.

 ::